 But for now, take care and stay safe,

-Chair of the Equine Sports Massage Association, Dee So’oialo (nee Holdsworth) is trained to the highest of standards and is one of only 20 in the UK to specialize in fascial manipulation.
+Dee So’oialo (nee Holdsworth) is trained to the highest of standards and is one of only 20 in the UK to specialize in fascial manipulation.
 In addition to providing rider and equine soft tissue therapy, Dynamic Sport Performance provide bespoke programmes for riders once Dee has identified their strengths and weaknesses.
 Biomechanics sessions enables the team to look at both the horse and rider together to optimise performance.
 Find out more at www.dynamicsportsperformance.co.uk

 With thanks to Jo Hansford Photography for the imagery